-Basketball 24-Second Violation
+Basketball 24-Second Violation Rule

-A very strong defense can deny a shot within the 24 seconds clock and force a violation resulting in a turnover.
+A very strong defense can deny a shot within 24 seconds and force a violation resulting in a turnover.
 They can also force a low percentage shot towards the end of the shot clock by playing hard on the ball defense and not letting the offense have any room.

 Shot Clock Reset Times

-*IMPORTANT: Although the shot clock reset time for Men’s NCAA basketball is 30 seconds, if the defense commits a foul and the shot clock is below 20 seconds, then the shot clock is reset to 20 seconds.
+Although the shot clock reset time for Men’s NCAA basketball is 30 seconds, if the defense commits a foul and the shot clock is below 20 seconds, then the shot clock is reset to 20 seconds.

 In professional basketball, the 24-second rule states that a team must shoot the ball within 24 seconds.
 A 24-second violation is also known as a shot clock violation.
 The shot clock counts down the 24 seconds, starting from the instant that a team gains possession.
 If the team fails to shoot the ball before the clock reaches zero, a turnover will result.
 In college basketball, a 30-second shot clock is used.